projectatomic/atomic-site/source/blog/2017-08-11-new-centos-atomic-release-and-kubernetes-system-containers-now-available.html.md

 CentOS Atomic Host is produced by the [CentOS Atomic SIG](http://wiki.centos.org/SpecialInterestGroup/Atomic), based on upstream work from  [Project Atomic](http://www.projectatomic.io/).
 If you'd like to work on testing images, help with packaging, documentation -- join us!

-The SIG meets weekly on Thursdays at 16:00 UTC in the #centos-devel channel, and you'll often find us in #atomic and/or #centos-devel if you have questions.
+The SIG meets every two weeks on Tuesday at 04:00 UTC in #centos-devel, and on the alternating weeks, meets as part of the Project Atomic community meeting at 16:00 UTC on Monday in the #atomic channel.
+You'll often find us in #atomic and/or #centos-devel if you have questions.
 You can also join the [atomic-devel](https://lists.projectatomic.io/mailman/listinfo/atomic-devel) mailing list if you'd like to discuss the direction of Project Atomic, its components, or have other questions.

-## Getting Help

-If you run into any problems with the images or components, feel free to ask on the [centos-devel](http://lists.centos.org/mailman/listinfo/centos-devel) mailing list.

-Have questions about using Atomic?
-See the [atomic](https://lists.projectatomic.io/mailman/listinfo/atomic) mailing list or find us in the #atomic channel on Freenode.